 While I love working from home, it does have its challenges.
 Being productive and finding that elusive work-life balance can be tricky.
 It’s a constant battle — but one that can easily be accomplished with a few helpful gadgets.

-To help my fellow remote workers stay on task this holiday season, I’ve created this work-from-home gift guide for you or the remote worker in your life.
+To help my fellow remote workers stay on task, I’ve created this work-from-home gift guide for you or the remote worker in your life.